 South Africa has been recognized globally for its efforts in providing fiscal incentives to promote the conservation of biodiversity.
 The GoSA, through the National Treasury, has provided fiscal incentives in the form of biodiversity tax incentives aiming to fulfil national environmental policy to preserve the environment.
 This is facilitated through the government-led regime of entering into agreements with private and communal landowners to formally conserve and maintain a particular area of land.

-The BIOFIN program in South Africa is currently working with the DFFE to promote the implementation of biodiversity tax incentives.
+The UNDP BIOFIN program in South Africa is working with the DFFE to promote the implementation of biodiversity tax incentives.
 The feasibility of the biodiversity tax incentives has been thoroughly tested through various projects including the partnership between SANBI and UNDP on the Biodiversity Land Use (BLU) project.
-The BLU project has successfully made progress in improving tax incentives for biodiversity stewardship.
-This project was instrumental in advocating for the 2014 amendment to the Income Tax Act that was published, which included a new Section 37D.
-Section 37D has provided much-needed expense relief as well as long-term financial sustainability to privately and communally owned and managed protected areas.
-Biodiversity tax incentives have proven to be a lifeline for many during the COVID-19 pandemic by enabling continued conservation and livelihood sustenance

 BIOFIN considers biodiversity tax incentives as one of the financial mechanisms that can be used to promote biodiversity conservation and bolster the biodiversity economy.
-The granting of a tax relief encourages landowners (communal and private) to use their land in a sustainable manner whilst reducing the costs associated with managing a protected area.
+The granting of tax relief encourages landowners (communal and private) to use their land in a sustainable manner while reducing the costs associated with managing a protected area.
 Biodiversity tax incentives effectively enhance the financial effectiveness of South Africa’s protected areas and their compatible commercial activities.
 They aid in sustainable biodiversity and ecosystem management.
 This is essential to the longevity of these areas and the creation of broader biodiversity economy livelihoods, the effective growth of small, medium and micro enterprises (SMMEs), and commercial operations linked to the wildlife economy.
 They also increase the protected area estate and area under responsible land management.
-Non-state investment in establishing and managing protected areas requires a suite of sustainable finance tools to mitigate management costs, offset loss of production income, increase land under protection, and ensure effective growth of enterprises engaged in the biodiversity economy.

 South Africa recognizes the risk of general environmental decay and global warming and is committed to responding to the climate change challenge.